vonagam/redjs-rails/README.md

 In those files four functions will be available.

 #### $require( path_to_file )
-Identical to sprockets '//= require' directive, but additionally will return value associated with file.
+Identical to sprockets '//= require' directive.
+Return a value associated with the file.
 Path to file can't be a variable, it must be a string.
 Can be relative.